Problems We Found With Milwaukee's Drinking Water

 Chromium 6 In Milwaukee’s Drinking Water

 Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
-In recent years, Milwaukee has had a major problem with this dangerous contaminant.
+In recent years, the city of Milwaukee's water has had a major problem with this dangerous contaminant.
 Chromium 6 pollution is associated with metal processing, tannery facilities, chromate production, stainless steel welding, and pigment production.
 This years water quality report for Milwaukee found levels of Chromium 6 as high as 0.25 parts per billion.
 These levels are 12.5 times higher than the concentration determined to have a negligible impact on cancer risk.
 EPA has acknowledged that Chromium 6 is a known human carcinogen through inhalation, but is still determining its cancer potential through ingestion of drinking water.
 Lung, nasal and sinus cancers are associated with Chromium 6 exposure.
 Ingestion of extremely high doses of chromium 6 compounds can cause acute respiratory disease, cardiovascular, gastrointestinal, hematological, hepatic, renal, and neurological distress which may result in death.

 Lead In Milwaukee's Drinking Water

-In recent years, Milwaukee has also had a problem with lead in drinking water.
-Lead enters tap water through old lead service pipes and lead-containing plumbing.
+In recent years, the city of Milwaukee has also had a problem with lead in drinking water.
+Lead enters Milwaukee's tap water through old lead service pipes and lead-containing plumbing.
 10% of sites that were tested for lead had concentrations over 7.2 parts per billion.
 The highest concentration detected in 2017 was 130 parts per billion, which is a whopping 8.6 times higher that the Federal Action Level of 15 parts per billion.
 Environmental Protection Agency, Center for Disease Control and American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 These health and regulatory organizations are trying to reduce the allowable limit, so a concentration of 130 parts per billion is of serious concern.
 Treated water leaving the plant may be in compliance with loose EPA standards, but could become contaminated once it enters older infrastructure.
 Houses built before 1986 were most likely built with lead plumbing and lead fixtures.
 Lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.

 Perfluorinated Compounds In Milwaukee's Drinking WaterThis years water quality report for Milwaukee included test data from six Perfluorinated Compounds (PFCs).
 Perfluorinated Compounds are associated with firefighting foam, non-stick cookware, Scotchguard and other solvents from manufacturing.
 The two PFCs that are the most well known and the most researched are Perfluorooctanoic acid (PFOA) which was detected at 2.1 parts per trillion and Perfluorooctane-sulfonic acid (PFOS) which was detected at 2 parts per trillion.
 The Agency for Toxic Substances and Disease Registry recently recommended setting a Minimum Risk Level of 20 parts per trillion for both of these substances.
 These data are preliminary and the effects to human health are still unknown.
 This category of chemicals are “emerging contaminants” which means they are thought to pose a potential threat to human health and the environment, but haven't yet been regulated.
 Perfluorinated Compounds contribute to environmental contamination largely due to the fact that they are highly resistant to degradation processes, and thus persist for many years in water, air and can enter the food chain via bioaccumulation in certain animal species.